MaestroEFe/DevOps-Projects-Darey/module2/1.0.linux-shell-scripting/SHELLSCRIPT-A-Z-BASIC.md

 else
     echo "File does not exist"
 fi

+# if file exists is true for value of file string, then echo "File exists". else echo "File does not exist".
 ```

 The above is read as "if the file exists, then echo "File exists". else echo "File does not exist"." also read as if file is true for value of file string, then echo "File exists". else echo "File does not exist".